About Dedicated Finance

 What This Is

 Dedicated Finance is a macro regime detector.
-It answers three questions clearly and quickly: is liquidity expanding or contracting, is risk appetite rising or falling, and is the real economy strengthening or weakening.
+It answers four questions clearly and consistently each week: is liquidity expanding or contracting, is risk appetite rising or falling, is the real economy strengthening or weakening, and how are professional traders positioned.

 Who Built This